Schedule Your Real Estate Law Consultation

 Most of our residential clients pay flat fees for standard services.
 Complex commercial transactions or litigation are billed hourly.
 We never surprise clients with unexpected charges.

-How We Help Buyers, Sellers, and Investors
+How We Help Buyers, Sellers & Investors in Austin

 For Buyers: We review purchase agreements before you sign, identify title defects that could affect ownership, explain financing terms and contingencies, negotiate on your behalf, and ensure you understand exactly what you're buying.
 First-time buyers particularly benefit from having legal counsel translate complex documents into plain English.